-Hebrew and folk dancing are in Ami's heart and soul.
-He especially loves the vintage/nostalgia styles of dances.
-Likewise, he has come to realize his passion and love for Biblical Classical Hebrew.
-He grew up speaking Moroccan Arabic which allows him to correctly pronounce Biblical Hebrew, not an easy task for many.
+Hebrew and folk dancing were in Ami's heart and soul.
+He especially loved the vintage/nostalgia styles of dances.
+Likewise, he came to realize his passion and love for Biblical Classical Hebrew.
+He grew up speaking Moroccan Arabic which allowed him to correctly pronounce Biblical Hebrew, not an easy task for many.

-Ami is currently teaching Biblical Hebrew at a local language school.
-Attend his class and you will learn more than the language.
-An added plus, Ami's extensive knowledge of Judaism, religion, history, and the Bible will be easily evident.
+Ami taught Biblical Hebrew at a local language school.
+Folks attending his class learned more than the language.
+An added plus, Ami's extensive knowledge of Judaism, religion, history, and the Bible were easily evident.

-Ami is also available to teach Modern Conversational Hebrew upon request.
+Ami also taught Modern Conversational Hebrew upon request.

 Ami lived and taught in San Diego, California.
 He died on October 29, 2014 from complications due to the West Nile virus.
 He was 71 years old and left a wife and 3 daughters.